 Johnson House Historic Site

-Tours of the Johnson House include information about the family, the Quakers and the anti-slavery movement, those who sought freedom here, and the people who risked their lives to help.
+Tours of the Johnson House include information about the family, the Quakers and anti-slavery movement, those who sought freedom, and the people who risked their lives to help.
+Expect a vivid account of what those escaping from slavery endured while fleeing north as you explore the historic home.

 Black history murals